nnathan/urlscan/README.rst

 - Execute an arbitrary function (for example, copy URL to clipboard) instead of opening URL in a browser.

+- Use `l` to cycle through whether URLs are opened using the Python webbrowser module (default), xdg-open (if installed) or an arbitrary function passed on the command line.

 - Configure colors and keybindings via ~/.config/urlscan/config.json.
 Generate default config file for editing with `P`.
 Cycle through available palettes with `p`.